 OECA agrees in principle with this recommendation and agrees that OECA and the EPA Regions should have an internal strategy to address refineries that fail to reduce their fenceline benzene concentrations to 9 μ g/m3 or below after initially exceeding the action level.
 However, we do not agree that the internal strategy should require or commit either EPA or delegated authorities to take specific actions.
 Rather, we believe the internal strategy should include a variety of options and approaches, using various enforcement tools as described below, to achieve compliance with the rule on a case-by-case basis whether action is taken by EPA or a delegated authority.
 This is because different circumstances will understandably warrant different degrees of response.
-A "one size fits all" approach could limit response options for both EPA and delegated authorities and take away needed flexibility to address violations.
-Finally, coordination with delegated authorities may need to take into account their available expertise, resources, and existing enforcement commitments including compliance monitoring commitments under the Clean Air Act Stationary Source Compliance Monitoring Strategy (CMS), which could be hindered by requiring prescriptive, specific actions.
+A "one size fits all" approach could limit response options for both EPA and delegated authorities may need to take into account their available expertise, resources, and existing enforcement commitments including compliance monitoring commitments under the Clean Air Act Stationary Source Compliance Monitoring Strategy (CMS), which could be hindered by requiring prescriptive, specific actions.